×

 2. Pick your target audience

-Next, you want to determine to whom you are going to send your postcards.
+Next, you want to determine who you’re going to send your postcards to.
 Where are your five new leads going to come from?

 Will you farm a zip code?
 Do you want to target renters?
 Are you interested in grabbing expired listings?